Alton, Illinois: Economy

 In the late 19th and 20th centuries, Alton became a town of heavy industry and manufacturing.
 Laclede Steel established major steel manufacturing operations in the town.
 Local industry also includes Cope Plastics and Hanley Industries.
 Alton was home to once-thriving, now defunct, industries such as the Owens-Illinois Glass Bottle Works and Alton Box Board Company (a maker of all types of cardboard boxes for all types of uses).

 Restructuring in the industry in the mid-20th century led Alton to create a new future.
 It has facilities for corporate and vacation retreats and it has transitioned into a popular tourist destination.
 Alton's location and historical heritage make it a popular destination for antique shopping, touring historic areas, and gambling aboard the Argosy Casino.
 Other Greater Alton attractions include Alton Marina; nine golf courses, including Spencer T. Olin, the only Arnold Palmer-designed and -managed course in Illinois or the St. Louis Metropolitan area; fine dining and night life; and a large selection of bed-and-breakfasts and guest houses.
-These include the Beall Mansion An Elegant Bed & Breakfast Inn, voted "Best Illinois Bed and Breakfast" in the Illinois Magazine Readers Poll.
-Billing itself as "the wedding capital of the Midwest", Alton has become a popular venue for weddings, receptions, and honeymoons.

 Some visitors come to explore the natural environment of the area.
 A designated bikeway extends for miles north of town along the Mississippi River and below the limestone bluffs; its relatively flat grade and passage through tree-shaded areas makes it an easy ride for families.
 During the migration seasons, Alton is a destination for birdwatchers along the Mississippi Flyway; winter visitors come to see the bald eagles that roost on the Illinois limestone bluffs and feed on fish in the river.
 It is the area of the Meeting of the Great Rivers National Scenic Byway.
 A few miles to the north is Père Marquette State Park, with a WPA-era lodge and attractions including trails for hikers and riders, and horses for hire.

 On January 28, 2010, Illinois was selected for a $1.2 billion federal award to bring high-speed passenger rail service to Illinois by 2015–2017.
 Alton has been selected as a station stop on a line running from St. Louis to Chicago, and opened on September 13, 2017.

 Alton won the Small Business Revolution: Main Street contest and got a $100,000 boost to its community.